 The Certified Vocational Rehabilitation Counselor is responsible for testing assessing and counseling individuals with disabilities.
 This position is responsible for serving several counties.
 This position is governed by the state and federal laws and agency/institution policy.
 The position requires strong communication and organizational skills.
 The position requires the individual to travel for itinerary points and/or community outreach.

-The Counselor counsels individuals with disabilities to provide vocational rehabilitation services: Interviews and evaluates disabled applicants, and confers with medical and professional personnel to determine type and degree of disability, eligibility for service and feasibility of vocational rehabilitation.
+The Counselor will counsel individuals with disabilities to provide vocational rehabilitation services: Interviews and evaluates disabled applicants, and confers with medical and professional personnel to determine type and degree of disability, eligibility for service and feasibility of vocational rehabilitation.
 May specialize in type of disability.

 Education and Professional Work Experience

-The preferred education and work experience would include a master's degree in rehabilitation counseling, counseling, counselor education plus two years' experience in counseling or a related field.
+The formal equivalent of a master's degree in education, counseling, rehabilitation counseling, or counselor education; plus, two years’ experience in counseling or a related field.

 Prefer a Certified Vocational Rehabilitation Counselor in accordance with the Commission on Rehabilitation Counselor Certification.
 Prefer an applicant with CPR certification.

 Therapy and Counseling- Knowledge of principles, methods, and procedures for diagnosis, treatment, and rehabilitation of physical and mental dysfunctions, and for career counseling and guidance